The Animal Testing and Experimentation Industry

 Animal breeders profit handsomely from breeding and genetically engineering animals, from mice to primates, in order to satisfy the demands of researchers.
 Recent prices quoted from one animal supply company’s catalogue identified New Zealand White Rabbits as high as $352 each, purebred Beagles for $1,049 and some primates costing more than $8,000 each.

-Suppliers of food, cages and equipment related to animal-model research have also built themselves a lucrative business.
+Suppliers of food, cages and equipment related to anima testing and experimentation have also built themselves a lucrative business.
 Veterinarians employed to care for research subjects are dependent on the interests or convenience of the experiment’s investigator, too often at the expense of minimizing the animals’ suffering.

 How NAVS Helps

-As unwavering advocates for animals, NAVS has, for more than 85 years, stood strong against the entrenched entities that profit from the abuse and cruelty inflicted upon animals in the name of science.
-But we know that true progress will come not from simply opposing those who partake in vivisection.
+As unwavering advocates for animals, NAVS has, for nearly 90 years, stood strong against the entrenched entities that profit from the abuse and cruelty inflicted upon animals in the name of science.
+But we know that true progress will come not from simply opposing those who partake in animal testing and experimentation.
 We must take an active, positive role in making our vision of a more humane world a reality.

 NAVS extends an open invitation and appeal to all scientists and people who care about the advancement of discovery, innovation and scientific knowledge to work together in ways small and grand to capitalize on every opportunity to replace the use of animals with better, more human-relevant alternatives.